jamesrcounts/jamesrcounts.com/_drafts/bootstrapping-this-blog-with-jekyll.md

 # Next Steps

-We've come pretty far in this post.
-I got some tooling squared away and bootstrapped a new site.
-Although I've worked in quite a few languages, I actually have relatively little experience with ruby.
-So tools like RVM and bundler were new to me.
-Of course, this was also my first experience with Jekyll but I like it so far.

-I learned alot, but I still need to setup a deployment pipeline in order to get these posts into your hands.
-To find out how I set that up, [read on]({% post_url 2017-03-15-publish-jekyll-site-to-s3-with-circleci %}).
+This was my first experience with Jekyll but I like it so far.
+Although Jekyll has more structure than I expected, I'm glad for it.
+At the same time, there is a nice simplicity to the tool, which gives me a lot of options for hosting.

+I've picked AWS S3 as my host.
+I plan on writing about AWS and the other cloud providers on this blog, so it only seems fitting that I use this blog to show that a serverless app can be very easy to get going.

+Plus, hosting a website in S3 seems quite simple.
+Although we may find that there are complexities once we dive into the [next post]({% post_url 2017-03-15-publish-jekyll-site-to-s3-with-circleci %}).